Cuba: Economy

 On 1 January 2021, Cuba's dual currency system was formally ended, and the convertible Cuban peso (CUC) was phased out, leaving the Cuban peso (CUP) as the country's sole currency unit.
 Cuban citizens had until June 2021 to exchange their CUCs.
 However, this devalued the Cuban peso and caused economic problems for people who had been previously paid in CUCs, particularly workers in the tourism industry.
 Also, in February, the government dictated new measures to the private sector, with prohibitions for only 124 activities, in areas like national security, health and educational services.
 The wages were increased again, between 4 and 9 times, for all the sectors.
 Also, new facilities were allowed to the state companies, with much more autonomy.

 The first problem with the new reform, in terms of public opinion, were electricity prices, but that was amended quickly.
 Other measures corrected were in the prices for private farmers.
 In July 2020, Cuba opened new stores accepting only foreign currency while simultaneously eliminating a special tax on the U.S. dollar to combat an economic crisis arising initially due to economic sanctions imposed by the Trump administration, then later worsened by a lack of tourism during the coronavirus pandemic.
-These economic sanctions have since been sustained by the Biden administration.

 Cooperatives will play a larger role in the emerging Cuban economy.
 The transfer of state-run businesses into cooperatives could result in 20 – 30 percent of Cuba's workers being actively involved in cooperatives.
 All state-run restaurants (over 8,000) will be converted to worker owned cooperatives, and by 2017 the Cuban government expects there to be approximately 10,000 cooperatives operating.